Welcome to free fiction review

 The Ant Farm by Neil Hetzner

 “The Ant Farm” is a quirky, engaging and very well-observed tragi-comic novel about statistics in the poultry industry and knitting.
 Hmmm, I sense that I may not be doing the book any favours with the second half of that sentence.
 OK, let’s try again: 62 year old Gene Almsson loves his job as a travelling rep working in the poultry industry.
 But when he is forced into early retirement, he struggles to adapt.
 And how will he cope with childcare when one of his grown-up daughters boomerangs back home with her toddler?
 Reminded me in some respects of the George Clooney film “Up in the Air” (it has a similar line in wry, humorous observation) - but ends up exploring much darker territory.
 READ FULL REVIEW.
-Click on the image opposite to go to a download page.
+Click on the cover image to go to a download page.
 Update 1.2018: this book is no longer free, but is still available as a paid-for download from Smashwords.

 Pigs and Other Living Things by Sean Boling